 Personally, I didn’t feel like my matches were curated at all (but let’s face it, when are they ever on dating apps?).
 While I’m sure these bagels are nice people, I normally don’t buy into the algorithm BS and think that these same guys are being shown to everyone else.
 I’ve noticed a few profiles appear on my daily suggestions that I already saw on my Discover page.

 Once you match with someone, you have one week to chat with them until the match expires.

 What age group is on Coffee Meets Bagel?

 I set my age range from 21 to 40 to get a good idea of who's using the app.
 While I did see some profiles from 40-year old guys and some from 23-year old guys, the majority of the profiles I saw were in their mid-to-late 20s or late 30s.

 How much does Coffee Meets Bagel cost?

-Coffee Meets Bagel is free to use, but they offer a paid premium version.
+Coffee Meets Bagel is free to use, but they offer three premium membership payment options:

 - Unblur your likes